croffler/hugo-test/site/content/xap102tut/http-session-sharing.markdown

 ### Webserver Failover

 -	Terminate Tomcat by terminating its process
--	Refresh the page (press the `F5` key) â€“ you should get an error.
+-	Refresh the page (press the `F5` key) - you should get an error.
 There is no web server to serve the HTTP request.
 -	Start Tomcat again using :